Libera-Chat/gamja/README.md

 		"autojoin": "#gamja",
 		// Controls how the password UI is presented to the user.
 Set to
 		// "mandatory" to require a password, "optional" to accept one but not
-		// require it, and "disabled" to never ask for a password.
-Defaults to
+		// require it, "disabled" to never ask for a password, or "external" to
-		// "optional".
+		// use SASL EXTERNAL.
+Defaults to "optional".
 		"auth": "optional",
 		// Default nickname (string).
 		"nick": "asdf",